Real Estate Talk:

 If one must sell, any time is a good time if the price is at market.

 Quiet times in real estate include late summer during construction holiday and holidays over the year.
 Most people do not want to shop for a property during the Christmas period.

 The following are the best months to place a property on the market:

 February to April – The holidays are over, everyone is back to work and if you buy a house in late winter, you can plan a move in the spring when the snow is melted.

 May to mid-July – Summertime is when a home shows best.
 Spring is a time of excitement and everyone is still available to visit a property for sale right up to the middle of July.

 September to December – People go back to work after the summer vacation.
 They discussed a move over the holidays and now that everyone is back home and work, it is time to get serious and go house hunting.

 July 15 to August 31 – Summer vacation and workman’s holiday

 December 1 to January 30 – People are away on vacation and with family.

 In the end, there are pros and cons to selling off-season.
-More effort is required since you must have open house during the holidays and you can get fewer visitors but the ones that come are serious.
+There are few visitors to an open house during the holidays, however, the buyers that visit are serious.